What Is A Hostel? [Traveler’s Guide, FAQ]

 A common misconception people have about hostels is that they’re for partiers.
 In truth, a small fraction of all hostels are “party hostels” and they’re easy to seek out or avoid.
 You can tell which hostels foster a party atmosphere by browsing the descriptions, photos and reviews of hostels on Agoda.com.

 Another misconception about hostels is that they’re only for singles or solo travelers.
 In truth, traveling as a couple can be more fun and cost less (even a private room) in a hostel.
 For groups of five or more, a dorm room almost always costs less than a hotel room for that same-sized group.
-Try to book your hostel ahead of time if you’re with a large group though, as it could be difficult to find enough beds otherwise.
+Try to book your hostel ahead of time if you’re with a large group though, as it can be difficult to find enough beds otherwise.
 To book for a large group (9 or more) on Hostelworld, use the Group Booking page or contact the hostel directly.

 Ten Frequently Asked Questions About Hostels (FAQ)